AUSSDA/proxy/README.md

     0 4 * * * /usr/bin/su - dataverse -c 'python3 /etc/dataverse/proxy/app/main.py'
     ```

 Note that Dataverse [automatically generates metadata exports](https://guides.dataverse.org/en/5.6/admin/metadataexport.html) daily, so we need to run the script daily as well.
+If you would like to **revert the changes**, you will need to delte all existing exports and request a `reExportAll`.

 Configuration page
 ------------------